Adolescent

 love.

-are especially prone to thinking that material success brings
+prone to thinking that material success brings

 happiness.
 And we are so indoctrinated with this belief that